Special Rulings on National Championship Qualification

 Furthermore, the students involved need not be from the same school.
 For instance, if John Smith of Central Middle School plays IS #201A in one year and the next year matriculates to Central High School, which wants to attend another tournament on IS #201A, then the next-year tournament’s director must fully understand and approve the situation, and Central High’s team(s) may not qualify for national championships at that tournament.
 Of course, John may not play the second tournament.

 Failure to comply with these rules may result in forfeits being awarded and other sanctions to be determined by NAQT, including but not necessarily limited to the cancellation of national championship invitations.

-Throughout the above three paragraphs, the notion of hearing a packet set twice is understood to mean hearing the same or substantially identical questions twice regardless of whether they are in the same literal packet set, but allowing for different portions of a set to be used separately.
+Throughout the above four paragraphs, the notion of hearing a packet set twice is understood to mean hearing the same or substantially identical questions twice regardless of whether they are in the same literal packet set, but allowing for different portions of a set to be used separately.
 For instance, if one tournament uses only packets 1–6 of a set and another tournament uses only packets 7–12 of the same set, this policy is not relevant.

 This policy is applied analogously for schools with coaches in common, or people who coach at one school and play at another.

 NAQT reserves the right to abrogate or modify any of its qualification policies for an individual tournament if it believes that anything is being done in an attempt to “game the system” (a term that NAQT will interpret at its discretion).